Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 ## Features

--   Big buttons so it is easy to navigate even on mobile devices.
+-   Big buttons, so it is easy to navigate even on mobile devices.
 -   The colors of the navbar-buttons are matching the corresponding content blocks to give a visual conformation to the users.
 -   The buttons on the site are interactive to give the users visual conformation.
 -   the timeline has a mouseover effect for additional information.